James C. Neill

 James Clinton Neill (c.
-1788 – 1848) was a 19th-century American soldier and politician, most noted for his role in the Texas Revolution and the early defense of the Alamo.
-He was born in North Carolina.
+1788 – 1848) was an American soldier and politician, most noted for his role in the Texas Revolution and the early defense of the Alamo.
+He was born in North Carolina and served in the Alabama House of Representatives between 1825 and 1827.

 Early life and career

 James Clinton Neill was born in 1788 in Rowan County, North Carolina, the third child (and third son) of James Neill and Hannah Clayton Neill.
 William Clinton Neill (James Clinton's grandfather), was a captain in the American Revolution, who along with five of his sons, including James Clinton's father James, fought in the War for Independence.
 James Clinton's uncle, Lieutenant William Neill, was killed at the Battle of Ramsour's Mill.
 The Clinton middle name comes from both his paternal grandfather and grandmother, Captain William Clinton Neill and his wife Mary "Polly" Clinton Neill.

 By at least 1807, some members of the James Neill family had moved to south-central Tennessee, in and around Bedford and Marshall counties.
 In this vicinity, James Clinton married Margaret Harriett Ferguson in 1807.
 It is likely that James Clinton Neill was acquainted with a near-neighbor around those parts at the same time, David Crockett, another Tennessean who would become a Texas Revolution hero.
 Like Crockett, J.C.
 Neill fought in the Creek Indian War, enlisting with the West Tennessee Militia (protecting present day Alabama).
-He enlisted on October 1, 1813 and was discharged on March 15, 1815.
+He enlisted on October 1, 1813, and was discharged on March 15, 1815.
 He participated in the latter part of the War of 1812, during the Creek War.
 Although wounded, he fought in the decisive battle against the Red Sticks, at the Battle of Horseshoe Bend.

 Neill served as a captain under Major William Woodfolk.
 The battalion was designated as "Separate Battalion of West Tennessee Militia".
 This battalion was based at Fort Jackson most of the time from late November 1814 to early 1815.
 Some of the men were stationed at Fort Decatur, where the remnants of the defeated Creek Nation came to surrender, seeking food and supplies (surrendering Creeks also went to Fort Jackson).
 One company, under Captain Abner Pearce, was stationed at Fort Montgomery.
 Woodfolk was a wealthy land speculator who owned a large plantation in Jackson County.
 In addition to potentially sharing time with Davy Crockett, during this military service James Clinton Neill may well have also met his future Texas Revolution commander, Sam Houston.

-Politician

-By at least 1820, J.C.
-Neill had moved his family to Greene County, Alabama.
-He served in the Alabama state legislature and was also a justice of the peace in Jackson County.
-He lived in Tennessee (present day Alabama) with his wife Margaret Harriett, who bore him three childrenGeorge Jefferson Neill (b.
+He lived in Tennessee (present day Alabama) with his wife Margaret Harriett, who bore him three children – George Jefferson Neill (b.
 1808), Samuel Clinton Neill (b.
 1815) and Harriett (b.
 1820).